stephenfuqua/stephenfuqua.github.io/_posts/2007/2007-09-28-do_not_trust_th.md

 excerpt_separator: <!--more-->
 ---

 Actually, that's a slightly misleading title.
-You should trust `List&lt;T&gt;`, but you should also know its limitations.
+You should trust `List<T>`, but you should also know its limitations.
 Here is one of the dangers of launching into using new functionality without reading all of the documentation.
 I've been having trouble because a client application produces thousands of